-- Students in face-to-face (this includes labs and C-courses) courses are expected "to attend all of their scheduled University classes and to satisfy all academic objectives as defined by the instructor" (University Policy, FPU-5.0010AP). - [Also, INSERT: Exceptions to any attendance requirements may be made on a case-by-case basis.]
+- Students in face-to-face courses are expected to attend all of their scheduled University classes and to satisfy all academic objectives as defined by the instructor.
+(University Policy, FPU-5.0010AP) (see also [University Policy](#)). - A+ Attendance will be used to track attendance. - Exceptions to any attendance requirements may be made on a case-by-case basis. - Note: Falsifying attendance for yourself or for another student is an act of academic dishonesty and is considered a violation of the university's academic integrity policy. - Campus CARE Services are available to work with students with serious or unusual circumstances.
+Contact care@floridapoly.edu